What is the Advance Project?

-Advance is a free toolkit of screening and assessment tools and a training package, specifically designed to support nurses in Australian general practices to work with general practitioners (GPs) to initiate advance care planning (ACP) and palliative care in everyday general practice.
+The Advance Project is a practical, evidence-based toolkit of screening and assessment tools, and a training package.
+It has been specifically designed to support Australian general practices to implement a team-based approach to initiating advance care planning and palliative care into everyday clinical practice.

-The Advance Toolkit consists of six screening and assessment tools and a Guide, which indicates how to implement the screening tools in a systematic way in general practice.
-The toolkit was informed by a literature review of the best available evidence about tools to support palliative care and ACP in general practice, as well as input from our expert advisory group and feedback from general practice nurses, general practitioners and Carers Australia.
+The Advance Project Toolkit was informed by a literature review of the best available evidence about tools to support palliative care and advance care planning in general practice, as well as through input from an expert advisory group and feedback from general practice nurses, general practitioners and Carers Australia.

 Who is it for?

-Only registered and enrolled nurses who are currently working in Australian general practice are eligible.
+- Registered and enrolled nurses who are currently working in Australian general practices

-Advance aims to enable better care outcomes in Australian GP practices through:
+The Advance Project aims to enable better health care outcomes in Australian general practices through:

-- enabling earlier consideration and uptake of ACP
+- enabling earlier consideration and uptake of advance care planning

-- enabling more efficient use of GP and nurse time in providing palliative and supportive care
+- enabling more efficient use of general practitioner and nurse time in providing palliative and supportive care

 - enabling more appropriate and timely referrals to specialist palliative care services if required

-- increasing confidence and comfort levels for general practice nurses (GPNs) in initiating conversations with patients and their carers about screening for supportive care needs and ACP.
+- increasing confidence and comfort levels for primary care clinicians to initiate conversations with patients and their carers about advance care planning and palliative/supportive care

-What are the benefits of Advance for general practice?
+What are the benefits of the Advance Project for general practice?

 - identify patients who might be at risk of deteriorating and dying